Ken Seaman

 Biography

-Dr. Seaman has a BScKin degree from Dalhousie University, a Master’s degree focused on sport physiology and a PhD in interdisciplinary Studies focused on exercise physiology in chronic illness both from the University of New Brunswick.
+Dr. Seaman completed his BScKin at Dalhousie University, followed by a Master’s degree in sport physiology and a PhD in Interdisciplinary Studies with a focus on exercise physiology in chronic illness, both from the University of New Brunswick.